hajonsoft/hajonsoft.com-fox/README.md

 # Getting Started

-This repo is code forhajonsoft.com sales sites which is also called Owl.
-The repo is called hajonsoft.com-fox
+This repo is code for HAJonSoft.com sales sites which is also called Owl.

 ![image](https://user-images.githubusercontent.com/9623964/118429025-987a7580-b685-11eb-9c23-87ae253455ae.png)